Demet Bozkurt

-Demet Bozkurt (born February 20, 1996) is a Turkish footballer, who plays for Fenerbahçe of the Turkish Women's First Football League with jersey number 4.
+Demet Bozkurt (born February 20, 1996) is a Turkish footballer.
 She was part of the Turkey women's national under-19 football team in 2015.

 Private life

 Demet Bozkurt was born in Sarıyer district of Istanbul Province, Turkey on February 20, 1996.

 Through her footballer career, she was able to enter the Marmara University to study physical education.

 Playing career

 Club

 Bozkurt's curiosity for playing football started at a young age.
 Her mother told her that she might not continue to play football unless she received her school' good marks.
 She worked hard, and received good marks.
 Her mother took her then for registration at the local sports club.
 Bozkurt obtained her license from Kireçburnu Spor in her hometown on October 1, 2010.
 She became a defender, where she played all season.
 At the end of the 2014–15 season, she enjoyed her team's promotion from the Women's Second League to the First League.

 In the second half of the 2016–17 season, she was transferred by Beşiktaş J.K., which was newly promoted to the First league.
 She enjoyed the champion title of her team in the 2018-19 First League season.
 She took part at the 2019–20 UEFA Women's Champions League - Group 9 matches.